 Fellow Since 2006

-This profile was prepared when Nicolás Hernández was elected to the Ashoka Fellowship in 2006.
+This description of Nicolás Hernández's work was prepared when Nicolás Hernández was elected to the Ashoka Fellowship in 2006.

 By promoting awareness of corruption and giving young people the training and confidence to combat it, Nicolás Hernández has spurred a powerful anti-corruption movement in Colombia.